anuva04/SystemDesign/HLD/URLShortener/URLShortener.md

 ## Follow-up questions
 1. What if we store user profiles and want to quickly fetch all the URLs created by a user?
 > We can create an index on `createdBy` field in `Url` table.
+2. How would you handle Analytics?
+3. How to handle URL generation if there is a sudden influx of write requests?